Robert-van-Engelen/Forth500/manual.md

 | `-TRAILING` | ( _c-addr_ _u1_ -- _c-addr_ _u2_ )          | returns string _c-addr_ with adjusted size _u2_<=_u1_ to ignore trailing spaces
 | `-CHARS`    | ( _c-addr_ _u1_ _char_ -- _c-addr_ _u2_ )   | returns string _c-addr_ with adjusted size _u2_<=_u1_ to ignore trailing _char_

+Note that `-TRAILING` ("not trailing") is the same as `BL -CHARS`.
 For example, to remove trailing spaces from `name` to update `name-len`, then display the name without the `name=` prefix:

     name name-len @ -TRAILING name-len ! ↲
     name name-len @ 5 /STRING TYPE ↲

-Note that `/STRING` does not perform any checking on the length of the string and the size of the adjustment _n_.
+Beware that `/STRING` ("slash string") does not perform any checking on the length of the string and the size of the adjustment _n_ that may be negative, e.g. to add slashed characters back.

 The following words compare and search two strings: